xiahualiu/docker-web/blog/content/cpp-no-virtual-functions.md

 ## Example

 Let's say you are going to write a database application.
-For each data type inside the database, it must have a `print()` function associated, which returns a `string` type, so that people can see the data.
+For each data type inside the database, it must have a `print()` function associated, which returns a `std::string` type, so that people can see the data.

 We can define a base abstract class, then declare `print()` as a pure virtual function there, so we can redefine this function later on for our data types, for example `Int1`.